unifio/covalence/README.md

   * `initialize(region)` - Instantiates a new S3 client.
 Requires AWS_REGION to be set.
   * `get_doc(bucket, document)` - Retrieves a JSON document from an S3 bucket.
   * `get_key(bucket, document, name)` - Retrieves a value from a JSON document.
 * `get_state_store(name)` - Constructs the expected input string required by Terraform for configuring remote stack state storage in Consul.

+### Hiera
+Module for interacting with the Hiera database.

+The following capabilities are exposed:

+* `Client`
+  * `set_scope(env, stack)` - Sets the environment and stack search context for lookups.
+  * `lookup(key)` - Performs the default Hiera priority lookup across the data store.
+See [Lookup Types](https://docs.puppetlabs.com/hiera/3.0/lookup_types.html) for a comprehensive description of the different types of lookups supported.
+  * `hash_lookup(key)` - Performs a Hiera Hash lookup accross the data store.
+See [Lookup Types](https://docs.puppetlabs.com/hiera/3.0/lookup_types.html) for a comprehensive description of the different types of lookups supported.
+  * `array_lookup(key)` - Performs a Hiera array lookup across the data store.
+See [Lookup Types](https://docs.puppetlabs.com/hiera/3.0/lookup_types.html) for a comprehensive description of the different types of lookups supported.
+* `get_state_store(name)` - Constructs the expected input string required by Terraform for configuring remote stack state storage in Consul.

 ### Terraform